hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 foo(); // this refers to: undefined
 ```

-We'll learn more in the next course.
-For now, just be aware of this behavioral change.
 You may run into strict mode without realizing it.
 For instance, it shows up in JavaScript classes and in Coderpad, the environment we use for assessment interviews.

 ### 14.5 Method Execution Context (Implicit)

-We learned earlier that when you call a method that belongs to an object, the execution context inside that method call is the object used to call the method.
+When you call a method that belongs to an object, the execution context inside that method call is the object used to call the method.
 We call that **method execution context**.
-Is this an implicit or explicit execution context, however?
-At first glance, it's easy to look at that calling object as explicitly providing the context.
-You're not really wrong if that's how you see it.
-However, method execution syntax is usually said to provide an implicit context; we're using an explicit object to call the method, but JavaScript is interpreting that object as the implicit context.
+Method execution syntax is usually said to provide an implicit context; we're using an explicit object to call the method, but JavaScript is interpreting that object as the implicit context.
 For this reason, we usually say that *method calls provide an implicit execution context*.

 ```js
 let foo = {